KairyYang/InventorAddIns/README.md

 interface.
 Also in a future release of Inventor there is a good chance that it will support .NET framework 4 and warning messages occur using IconToPicture().
 (Inventor 2012 uses .NET 3.5)."

-The author then proceeds to show a 75 line VB.NET class to fix this problem, and after one comment, closes coments on the post (nice).
-A C# example of how to fix the problem would have been helpful.

 I commented out the old lines, so you should be able to compare.
 There is an additional C# class that makes this work that is adapted from the VB example.
 I think it should not be a requirement of someone developing using Inventor's API to write 90 lines of code to have icons on buttons.
 In future versions it